A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires.

 Working with Professional Contractors

 Selecting qualified electrical contractors ensures storm damage repairs meet safety standards and local building codes.
-Look for licensed electricians with specific experience in storm damage assessment and electrical panel repair.
-Reputable contractors carry comprehensive insurance, provide detailed written estimates, and stand behind their work with solid warranties.
-They should explain findings in understandable terms and present options for addressing both immediate dangers and long-term reliability concerns.
+Look for licensed electricians with experience in electrical panel repair and storm damage assessment.
+Reputable contractors carry insurance, provide clear written estimates, and back their work with warranties.

 FAQ